-A general manager as well as a chairman of the stakeholder council manages the Inclusive Employment Hub.
-The Inclusive Employment Hub employs the general manager while the chairman of the stakeholder council is a volunteer selected in the stakeholder council meetings on a rotating basis.
+A general manager as well as a chair of the stakeholder council manage the Inclusive Employment Hub.
+The Inclusive Employment Hub employs the general manager while the chair of the stakeholder council is a volunteer selected in the stakeholder council meetings on a rotating basis.
 Together they supervise the top-level management, are backstopping points for staff, and participate in the stakeholder council.

-The stakeholder council consists of volunteer representatives of the MoSVY, the DWPD, the DAC, civil society, private sector and development partners and should be held on a regular basis every six to eight weeks.
-The purpose is to discuss the progress the Inclusive Employment Hub has made, challenges that have arisen, as well as general information sharing.
-The general manager should implement decision taken during a stakeholder meeting.

-Four units are responsible for the direct implementation:

-- 1. Case managers for persons with disabilities - 2.
-Case managers for private sector clients - 3.
-Service provider coordination, quality assurance, M&E, and - 4.
-Accounting & Reporting
+The stakeholder council consists of volunteer representatives of MOSVY, the DWPD, DAC, civil society, private sector and development partners and should be held on a regular basis every six to eight weeks to discuss progress, challenges, and for general information sharing.
+The general manager will implement decisions taken during stakeholder meetings.
+Four units are responsible for the direct implementation: (i) Case managers for persons with disabilities; (ii) Case managers for private sector clients; (iii) Service provider coordination, quality assurance, M&E; and (iv) Accounting & Reporting.